Dame Mary Quant: Fashion designer dies aged 93

 She gained a diploma in the 1950s in art education at Goldsmiths College, where she met her husband Alexander Plunket Greene, who later helped establish her brand.

-Dame Mary was taken on as an apprentice to a milliner before making her own clothes and in 1955 opened Bazaar, a boutique on the Kings Road in Chelsea.
+The budding designer was taken on as an apprentice to a milliner before making her own clothes, and in 1955 opened Bazaar, a boutique on the Kings Road in Chelsea.

+Her far-sighted and creative talents quickly established a unique contribution to British fashion.

+Dame Mary was arguably best known for conceiving the mini skirt and hot pants as well as helping to develop the mod style in the 1960s.